 - If you’re ready to spend around 500$, you can also hire a designer from Dribbble.

-- Next comes the important part – distribution.
+- Next comes the important part – using the right distribution channels.
 You can submit your infographic to some of the following infographic directories.

 Here are 100+ other infographic submission websites.

 Be careful though.